 We had so much fun on our October Philosophy Walk.
 Our group of 15 enjoyed the splendors of Mother Nature on Merlin Nature Preserve and explored the role of story and imagination across cultures.
 As a special treat, we also got to experience drumming & singing with Shane Doyle, an immersive “imagination cultivation” exercise with Henry Kramer, and to be part of the joyous news delivered by some of our walk-goers that (as of the morning of the walk) they had become new grandparents!
 What a great way to start a story!!!
 Access audio recordings & photos from the walk here!

-Grant awards are a huge part of the success and longevity of non-profit organizations.
-We are deeply humbled by the support shown to us in 2017 by PLATO!
-Because of their generous $5,000 award, we were able to offer the Helena (and surrounding) communities a host of interactive and unique philosophy programs throughout the year.
+Grant awards are so important to the success and longevity of non-profits.
+We are grateful by the support shown to us in 2019 by the American Philosophical Association Berry Fund for Public Philosophy!
+Because of their $1,000 award, we were able to offer several unique philosophy in the community activities to the Helena (and surrounding) communities in the Spring & Summer.
 Check out what their grant helped fund!

 We had a delightful time on our September Philosophy Walk.
 Our group of 9 — technically, 10 counting our furry four-legged companion named Bella (and Beast) — enjoyed a splendid hike on Mount Ascension.
 Led by David Nowakowski, our group enjoyed a delightful conversation about the principles of ecology…and what sorts of things it might be able to teach us about how to flourish and thrive.
 Access resources & photos here!